 If local breakout is not possible, the UC may be served via the Home OP.
 For that reason, and considering the credentials and authoritative ownership of the users to the home operator, the authentication and authorisation of the first register request shall always be made to the home operator's OP.

-Note: Home Public Land Mobile Network (HPLMN) identifiers or pre-provisioned e.g. http://register.opg.mnc.mcc.pub.3gppnetwork.org.
+Note: Home Public Land Mobile Network (HPLMN) identifiers or pre-provisioned IDs can be used to form the home Service Resource Manager (SRM) URL. e.g. http://register.opg.mnc.mcc.pub.3gppnetwork.org.